 To explore how credential stuffing attacks and brute force attacks differ, we need to understand what they are and how they operate.
 Here is a quick summary.

 That isn’t to say that there is no intelligence behind some brute force attack methods.
 Hackers will often use a list of common passwords and use the most common combinations first.
 There is some logic in this form of brute force attack, so you may see it referred to as a hybrid brute force attack.
-Another common method is a systematic approach at guessing that can be devoid of outside logic.
+Another common method is a systematic approach to guessing that can be devoid of outside logic.
 In this scenario, hackers may just use a list of dictionary words or dictionary word combinations.
 This is called a dictionary attack.

 An attacker will often know the username of the account they are trying to get into and try to brute force the password.
-However sometimes the attacker may not know the username conclusively, but have some confidence in estimating a username.
+However, sometimes the attacker may not know the username conclusively, but have some confidence in estimating a username.
 This is most commonly seen when a hacker is attempting to breach an employee account for a company.
 Companies tend to use a pattern for their email addresses.
-For example, Jamal Harris might be firstname.lastname@example.org, Ines Martinez would be email@example.com, and so on.
+For example, Jamal Harris might be email@example.com, Ines Martinez would be firstname.lastname@example.org, and so on.
 With these patterns, if the hackers know the CEO of the company is called Anika Ming, then hackers could make a confident guess at her username.

 Reverse brute force attacks are the opposite of this; instead of using a lot of passwords against 1 username, they use 1 password against lots of usernames (this is also known as password spraying, or low and spray attacks).
 These attacks are less common because it can be difficult to attain a large list of usernames, but websites often don’t have the same measures in place to protect against these attacks when compared to traditional brute force attacks.
 In March 2019, tech giant Citrix became a victim of this type of attack.

 Online accounts almost always have cybersecurity measures in place to prevent brute force attacks.
-For example, a hacker could use brute force to get into your Gmail account because after a few wrong username and password combinations, the website will ask you to perform a CAPTCHA.
+For example, a hacker could use brute force to get into your Gmail account because, after a few wrong username and password combinations, the website will ask you to perform a CAPTCHA.
 Most websites will have something like this in place, if not a CAPTCHA they may impose a time restriction before another login can be attempted, and some websites will use both.

 While credential stuffing attacks are considered a subset of brute force attacks, they actually use a higher degree of intelligence in their method because they use bots or automated scripts to attack.
 This type of attack uses compromised credentials obtained from a data breach to attempt an account takeover (otherwise known as ATO).
 In this scenario, the hacker will have a database of credentials and personally identifiable information (PII) from a data breach.
 For example, a bad actor can obtain PII data online from a data breach of a large hotel chain’s customer database and then, use these credentials to gain access to an unrelated account such as a bank account.
-In May 2019, Boost Mobile disclosed a credential stuffing attack and if you run a google search on credential stuffing attacks, you can find thousands of victims in the last 3 years.
+In May 2019, Boost Mobile disclosed a credential stuffing attack and if you run a Google search on credential stuffing attacks, you can find thousands of victims in the last 3 years.

 Credential stuffing attacks mainly rely on people having the same username and password combinations across their accounts in order to work.
 People will often use one email address for their accounts, and often people will use the same password because it’s easy to remember.
 This is why it is recommended that you have unique passwords for all of your accounts.

 The success rate of credential stuffing attacks can be low, with some estimates putting it at around 0.1% to %1 depending on the security of the target organization.
 Like brute force attacks, it’s a numbers game.
-For example, if a credential stuffing attacks is taking place over time with 1,000,000 targets, that can equal 10,000 vulnerable accounts.
-Hackers will use lists of hundreds of thousands of credentials and an automated script in order to conduct the account takeover and even if they only successful a few times, they can successfully commit fraud.
+For example, if a credential stuffing attack is taking place over time with 1,000,000 targets, that can equal 10,000 vulnerable accounts.
+Hackers will use lists of hundreds of thousands of credentials and an automated script in order to conduct the account takeover and even if they are only successful a few times, they can successfully commit fraud.

 The attacker will use the spilled usernames and passwords against a range of accounts, such as bank accounts, social media accounts, online marketplaces, crypto wallet accounts, and even loyalty or rewards program accounts.
 If they get into an account with funds, they will drain the account of funds or in the case of online marketplaces, may use your linked credit card to commit fraud.
 Even when an attacker only gains access to social media accounts, your data can still be highly valuable to them.
 Your personal information can be used in social engineering email or telephone scams in order to encourage you to give up access to your account under false pretenses, or can be used to gain access to your friends and family.